Student Professional Development Guidelines

 *Please note: If a Future Professional is found cheating the time clock, it will result in immediate termination.

-6. Cosmetology and Barbering Future Professionals: During the contracted enrollment period, applicant student must maintain a 90% attendance average each month in order to complete the program by the contracted end date.
-The student is allowed to miss 10% of his or her scheduled hours before having to pay extra instructional charges.
-The student may use the 10% excused absences for vacation, doctor appointments, illness, etc.; however, the student cannot be out of school 14 consecutive calendar days or he or she will be terminated.
-If the student must attend additional program hours beyond his or her contracted end date due to not meeting a 90% attendance average or to complete academic graduation requirements, the student will be charged an additional $13.75 for each hour scheduled to complete after the schedule program length is reached.
+6. Cosmetology and Barbering Future Professionals: During the contracted enrollment period, the Student must maintain a 90% attendance average each month in order to complete the program by the expected/calculated completion date.
+The Student is allowed to miss 10% absent hours of their scheduled hours before having to pay extra instructional charges.
+The Student may use the 10% absent hours for vacation, doctor appointments, illness, etc.; however, the Student may not be out of school for 14 consecutive calendar days or they may be terminated.
+If the Student must attend additional program hours beyond their expected/calculated completion date due to not meeting a 90% attendance average or failure to complete academic graduation requirements, the Student will be charged an additional $13.75 for each hour scheduled to complete after the expected/calculated completion date is reached.

-Esthetics Future Professionals: During the contracted enrollment period, applicant student must maintain a 95% attendance average each month in order to complete the program by the contracted end date.
-The student is allowed to miss 5% of his or her scheduled hours before having to pay extra instructional charges.
-The student may use the 5% excused absences for vacation, doctor appointments, illness, etc.; however, the student cannot be out of school 14 consecutive calendar days or he or she will be terminated.
-If the student must attend additional program hours beyond his or her contracted end date due to not meeting a 95% attendance average or to complete academic graduation requirements, the student will be charged an additional $13.75 for each hour scheduled to complete after the schedule program length is reached.
+Esthetics Future Professionals: During the contracted enrollment period, the Student must maintain a 95% attendance average each month in order to complete the program by the expected/calculated completion date.
+The Student is allowed to miss 5% absent hours of their scheduled hours before having to pay extra instructional charges.
+The Student may use the 5% absent hours for vacation, doctor appointments, illness, etc.; however, the Student may not be out of school for 14 consecutive calendar days or they may be terminated.
+If the Student must attend additional program hours beyond their expected/calculated completion date due to not meeting a 95% attendance average or failure to complete academic graduation requirements, the Student will be charged an additional $13.75 for each hour scheduled to complete after the expected/calculated completion date is reached.

 7. Future Professionals who are late or cannot attend school must contact the school immediately by calling or texting the designated Future Professional line (405.740.8234) by 8:30am.